The Odyssey Program sponsors outstanding postdoctoral fellows who wish to pursue innovative cancer research at MD Anderson. Its mission:

-Odyssey Fellows must have a doctoral degree (Ph.D., M.D., D.Phil. or equivalent), and the degree must have been conferred within two years before funding starts.
-To be eligible to apply, applicants must either have an appointment at MD Anderson, or have been offered an appointment by a member of the faculty of MD Anderson and plan to take the position before or at the time funding starts (September 1).
+Odyssey fellows must have a doctoral degree (Ph.D., M.D. or equivalent) conferred within two years before funding starts.
+To be eligible to apply, applicants must have either an appointment at MD Anderson or the offer of an appointment by a member of the faculty of MD Anderson, and they must plan to take the position before or at the time funding starts (Sept.
+1).

-Odyssey Fellows will receive salary support and fringe benefits from the Odyssey Program at a minimum of the NIH NRSA rates.
-When funds allow, salary will be provided at a rate of 20% above NIH NRSA rates.
-A research allowance of up to $5,000 per year will be provided to each Odyssey Fellow for the purchase of supplies and small equipment, as well as for travel to scientific meetings in the continental U.S., when sufficient funds are available.
+Odyssey fellows will receive salary support and benefits from the Odyssey Program at a minimum of the NIH NRSA rates.
+When sufficient funds are available, salary will be provided at a rate of 20% above NIH NRSA rates and a research allowance of up to $5,000 per year will be provided for the purchase of supplies and small equipment, as well as for travel to scientific meetings in the continental United States.

-Fellows are appointed for one year, with two one-year renewals possible and dependent upon satisfactory progress as assessed by an annual progress report.
-All fellowship years start September 1 and end August 31 of the following year.
+Fellows are appointed for one year, with two one-year renewals possible, depending on satisfactory progress as assessed by an annual progress report.
+All fellowship years start Sept.
+1 and end Aug.
+31 of the following year.

 Odyssey Program Advisory Committee